 The San Benito County Local Transportation Authority (LTA) is the designated Consolidated Transportation Services Agency for San Benito County.
 The LTA is a Joint Powers Authority between the City of Hollister, City of San Juan Bautista, and the County of San Benito.
 The Board of Directors consists of two elected officials each from the City of Hollister City Council and the County of San Benito Board of Supervisors; and one elected official from the City of San Juan Bautista City Council.

 The LTA is responsible for the administration and operation of County Express, the primary public transportation service for the County which operates seven days a week.
-County Express services include Fixed Route service, complementary paratransit service, Dial-A-Ride, and intercounty transit services to the City of Gilroy in Santa Clara County.
-The LTA also provides three specialized transportation services: out-of-county non-emergency medical transportation, senior lunch program transportation, and a medical-shopping assistance program.
-The LTA seeks public input on the development of operations and plans, which include a Short Range Transit Plan and a Long Range Transit Plan.
+County Express services include Fixed Route service, complementary Paratransit service, Dial-A-Ride, On-

+Demand, and Intercounty transit services to the City of Gilroy in Santa Clara County.
+The LTA also provides three specialized transportation services: Out-Of-County non-emergency Medical Transportation, Senior Lunch Program Transportation, and a Medical-Shopping Assistance Program.
+The LTA seeks public input on the development of operations and plans, which include a Short-Range Transit Plan.
 The LTA also solicits input on potential route changes, fare increases, and other service and policy changes.